TEALSK12/introduction-to-computer-science/lab_42.md

 # You Talkin' to Me?

 In this lab, you will create a simple sentence generator using lists.
-(Adapted from BJC: <http://bjc.berkeley.edu/bjc-r/cur/programming/lists/hof/what-good-are-lists.html?topic=berkeley_bjc%2Flists%2Flists-I.topic>)

 ## 1 - Let's Talk